NLO QCD corrections to polarised di-boson production in semi-leptonic final states: Details of the calculation

 \subsection{Double-pole approximation and polarised-signal definition}

 Sample diagrams for $\PZ\PW^+$~production that contribute in the DPA at LO and at NLO QCD are shown in \reffi{fig:diags}.

 In the DPA \cite{Aeppli:1993cb,Aeppli:1993rs,Denner:2000bj,Denner:2005fg,Denner:2019vbn} all diagrams without two $s$-channel boson propagators (one $\PW^+$ and one $\PZ$~boson) are neglected, giving an amplitude (which is not gauge invariant) that is fully factorised in a production $\times$ decay form.
 In order to recover the EW gauge invariance, the numerator of the doubly-resonant amplitude is evaluated with a modified kinematics obtained via an on-mass-shell projection of the resonant EW bosons, while the denominator (\ie the two Breit--Wigner distributions from the weak-boson propagators) is evaluated with the original kinematics (for off-shell bosons).
 The widths of the $\PW$ and $\PZ$~bosons are set to zero in the amplitude numerator, while they are kept finite in the denominators of the weak-boson propagators targeted by the DPA.
+A detailed explanation of the DPA and the gauge invariance in this formalism can be found in \citeres{Denner:2000bj,Billoni:2013aba,Denner:2019vbn,Denner:2020bcz}.

 This technique preserves all spin correlations (the full spin matrix is accounted for) and partial off-shell effects (thanks to the Breit--Wigner modulation and the use of the off-shell phase space).
 An alternative method that is often used for polarised-signal simulation \cite{BuarqueFranzosi:2019boy,Poncelet:2021jmj,Pellen:2021vpi} is the narrow-width approximation \cite{Uhlemann:2008pm,Artoisenet:2012st}.
+While in the narrow-width approximation the off-shell effects are neglected, the DPA takes into account off-shell effects partially.
+Specifically, the phase space and the Breit--Wigner denominators of the resonances are treated off shell, and only the matrix-element numerators are projected on the resonance mass shell.

 The DPA approach makes it natural to separate polarisation states of intermediate weak bosons at amplitude level \cite{Ballestrero:2017bxn,Denner:2020bcz}.
 A priori, the polarisation of particles in scattering processes can only be defined for stable external particles, while for intermediate (virtual) particles it is required to perform the sum over all polarisations (physical and unphysical).
 The factorised structure of double-pole-approximated, doubly-resonant amplitudes enables the splitting of the numerator of each gauge-boson propagator into the sum over physical polarisation states: longitudinal (L), left handed ($-$) and right handed (+).
 The contributions of unphysical polarisation states are exactly cancelled by those of would-be Goldstone bosons on the mass shell.
 Therefore, replacing the polarisation sum in the propagator numerator with the contribution of a specific polarisation state $\lambda$ gives a gauge-invariant $\lambda$-polarised amplitude, where $\lambda=0,\pm$.
 A convenient choice \cite{Ballestrero:2019qoy} is to consider the transverse-polarisation state (T) which is defined as the coherent sum of the left- and right-handed states, including also the left--right interference term.